This article is going to dive into how to make more money as a nurse.

 Some questions to think about:

-If so you might want to apply to other nursing jobs and see what’s available.
+If so, you might want to apply for other nursing jobs and see what’s available.

 How to find a better-paying nursing job?